 I recently read a book called The Social Media Bible by Lon Safko.
 It was an interesting 700 pages.

 What is social media?
-There is a lot to say about it (700 pages), but for most of us, it means a small handful of websites: Facebook, Twitter, Youtube, and blogs.
+There is a lot to say about it (700 pages), but for most of us, it means a small handful of websites: Facebook, Instagram, Twitter, Youtube, and blogs.
+Essentially, social media is a place where your audience (both existing customers and potential customers) spends time.
+With that said, it is a good idea that your business is also present to showcase your services.
 Over the next few posts, I’ll give some ideas for using these tools for your business.
 Let’s start by talking about Facebook.

 About 5 years ago, a friend asked me if I had Facebook.
 It was the first time I’d heard about it.
 Since then, Facebook has exploded to the point that virtually everybody has it.
 I can’t remember the last time I searched for a friend and they didn’t have a profile.